-Knysna is also famous for its delectable home-grown oysters, enjoyed with locally brewed beer in quaint pubs and restaurants.
-The Knysna Oyster Festival, a celebration of the good life, has established itself as one of the most popular annual events in the Western Cape.
+Knysna is also famous for its delectable homegrown oysters, enjoyed with locally brewed beer in quaint pubs and restaurants.
+The Knysna Oyster Festival has established itself as one of the most popular annual events in the Western Cape.
 An eclectic mix of art galleries showcases the diversity of talent in the area.
 There are also lagoon cruises, forest hikes, golf and adventure sports on offer.

-Plettenberg Bay is adventure country, offering boat-based whale-watching, black-water tubing, hiking, and forest and cycling trails.
+Plettenberg Bay is adventure country, offering boat-based whale-watching, black-water tubing, hiking and forest and cycling trails.